Who are we

 Laboratory of Nematology, WUR

 I believe that Open Science can truly open the doors for a positive transformation in the world.
-I was first educated as an agricultural engineer in Colombia and coming to the Netherlands to further develop my career made me realize that information asymmetry in Science and Technology benefits only a selected group people.
-I think we, as privileged scientists at WUR and for the benefit of all humanity, have a major responsibility in making our work more accessible, more transparent, more equal, and more collaborative.
+I was first educated as an agricultural engineer in Colombia and coming to the Netherlands to further develop my career made me realize that information asymmetry in Science and Technology benefits only a selected group of people.
+I think we, as privileged scientists at WUR and for the benefit of all humanity, have a major responsibility to make our work more accessible, more transparent, more equal, and more collaborative.

-Profile Picture Julia Julia Höhler
+Julia Höhler

 Assistant Professor